MattHDwyer/Find-A-Tradie.com/README.md

 Questions
 To demonstrate your knowledge you are required to answer a set of short questions.
 In your README.md file create a heading for each of the questions below and provide answers inline,

-* What is the need (i.e. challenge) that you will be addressing in your project?
+<h4> What is the need (i.e. challenge) that you will be addressing in your project? </h4>
+<p> The challenege that we looked to address in this project was helping people find tradesmen.
+We wanted to create a yellow pages type site that, but rather than companies just putting their information up and allowing users to search for them, we wanted users to also have an input.
+We have a ratings system on the site so that users can find not just any tradesmen, but the best tradesmen in their local area.</p>

 <p> <strong>a. team management</strong> </p>